CSCfi/csc-user-guide/docs/data/sensitive-data/sensitive-data-encryption.md

 ## Do I need to generate a new key pair every time I encrypt a new dataset?
 No. You can generate just one encryption key pair for each use case (e.g., to be research group-specific or project-specific) and always use the same key pair.
 If the private key is password protected (with a strong password) and kept in a secure and secrete place, using the same encryption key multiple times does not bring any additional risk.

-## Can I (or my collaborators) decrypt data encrypted with CSC public encryption key outside SD Desktop?
+## Can I (or my collaborators) decrypt data encrypted only with the CSC public encryption key outside SD Desktop?
-No. Data encrypted with CSC public encryption key is only decrypted in an automated manner when accessed via data streaming or copied in your secure computing environment in SD Desktop.
-If you encrypt the data with the CSC public encryption key, you will not decrypt them in any other computing environment.
+No. Data encrypted only with the CSC public encryption key is only decrypted in an automated manner when accessed via data streaming in SD Desktop.
+You can however encrypt your files with multiple encryption keys, using SD Connect or programmatically.
 If you need support, contact us at servicedesk@csc.fi